N35N0M/pully/README.md

     - Closed/merged: strikethrough, with a reason at the end of line 1.

-Future fluff:
-- Post a summary every morning of PRs that are still left hanging (With link to the existing slack message to avoid duplicated state?)

 Assumptions:
 - You are ok with having an orphaned branch called "pully-persistent-state-do-not-use-for-coding" in your branch managed by pully.
   - This is to avoid needing external infrastructure in order to get this functionality.
 Less complexity and less risks.